pewtpong/wespace-forest-ml/README.md

-# This repository contains machine learning materials for the Wespace Forest project.
+# WeSpace tree detection
+This repository contains machine learning materials for the Wespace Forest project.
 Typically, I work on Google Colab.

 All of the data in this repository has been labeled using the Makesense.ai platform and converted to annotations using the 'convert_2_deepforest_format.ipynb' script.